cdktf/cdktf-provider-gitlab/docs/projectLevelMrApprovals.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Set to `true` if you want to remove all approvals in a merge request when new commits are pushed to its source branch.
+Set to `true` to remove all approvals in a merge request when new commits are pushed to its source branch.

 Default is `true`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.2.0/docs/resources/project_level_mr_approvals#reset_approvals_on_push ProjectLevelMrApprovals#reset_approvals_on_push}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.3.0/docs/resources/project_level_mr_approvals#reset_approvals_on_push ProjectLevelMrApprovals#reset_approvals_on_push}

+---

+##### `selectiveCodeOwnerRemovals`<sup>Optional</sup> <a name="selectiveCodeOwnerRemovals" id="@cdktf/provider-gitlab.projectLevelMrApprovals.ProjectLevelMrApprovals.Initializer.parameter.selectiveCodeOwnerRemovals"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Reset approvals from Code Owners if their files changed.
+Can be enabled only if reset_approvals_on_push is disabled.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.3.0/docs/resources/project_level_mr_approvals#selective_code_owner_removals ProjectLevelMrApprovals#selective_code_owner_removals}

 ---